benqwit/SRP-PHAT/README.md

-Acousting source sound localization using srp-phat in matlab.
+Acoustic source sound localization using srp-phat in matlab.

 #Requiments: